Asymptotics of eigenvalue sums when some turning points are complex

 This figure shows extraordinary improvement over the bare WKB series.
 To determine the asymptotic ($\n \ra \infty)$ order of least addition for the WKB series, we approximate the $b_n$ with Eq. (\ref{BAsymp}) and minimize the terms, the $b_n(z^2)$, in Eq. (\ref{WKBExpl}) with respect to $M$:

 The asymptotic and least addition orders of optimal truncation are identical for $\n \geq 5$.
 However, the empirical least error is one order less, for reasons we have been unable to fathom.
 The figure, made for $j=4$, has $L=11$, but the actual least error is at $M=10$, by almost two orders of magnitude.
 Table \ref{tab:SCError} documents the enormous improvement of Eq. (\ref{CWKB}) over WKB.
+We plot the errors in this table in Fig. \ref{fig:EigvalTableErr}.
 For the first level, $L=2$, and the improvement is only a factor of 2.
 For $\n=10$, the improvement is 7 orders of magnitude.
 The prefactor of $\n$ in Eq. (\ref{AsymTrunc}), $\pi/\sqrt{2}$, explains why our accuracies are lower than those of Ref. \cite{BB20}.
 For both eigenvalues and their sums in the next section, logs of errors are $1/\sqrt{2}$ smaller than those of Ref. \cite{BB20} as $\n \ra \infty$.